ECNTechnology/mycloudpbx-kb/guides/mycloudpbx/eavesdropping.md

 Select both options to have the best of both worlds
 :::

 ## In Call Controls

+To begin Eavesdropping, dial **88** followed by the extension number to listen to.

 During a call, a Manger/Supervisor has the ability to speak with a user, the remote party, or both using the below shortcuts.